• Skip to primary navigation

 Canned peaches – Use 3 15oz cans of sliced peaches in juice only.
 Drain.
 Be sure it’s gluten-free.

-Stir together almond milk and apple cider vinegar together in a cup and let sit.
+2. Stir almond milk and apple cider vinegar together in a cup and let it sit.

-Place buttery spread in 9 x 13″ casserole dish.
+3. Place buttery spread in a 9 x 13″ casserole dish.
 Turn oven on to 350°.
-Put casserole dish in the oven to let the butter melt.
-It will take about 5-6 minutes for the buttery spread to melt.
+Put the casserole dish in the oven to let the butter melt.
+The buttery spread will take about 5-6 minutes to melt.

-In a medium bowl mix the flour, sugar, baking powder, and salt together.
+4. Mix the flour, sugar, baking powder, and salt in a medium bowl.
 Stir in the milk mixture.

-Remove the casserole dish from the oven and pour the batter mixture over the melted buttery spread.
-Don’t stir but you can lightly spread the batter out if needed.
+5. Remove the casserole dish from the oven and pour the batter mixture over the melted buttery spread.
+Don’t stir; you can lightly spread the batter out if needed.
 Spoon peach mixture evenly over the batter mixture.
-Again don’t stir.
+Again, don’t stir.

-It’s good served warm, room temperature, or cold.
+It’s good if it is served warm, at room temperature, or cold.

 Notes